-- Do not make the assumption that your plants are receiving enough light.
+- Do not assume that your plants are receiving enough light.
 Use the tools available that you have available such as a PAR meter.
 They enable you to measure the energy coming from your bulbs.

 - Provide your plants with a full spectrum of PAR to ensure you receive the best product from your plants.

 - Just like watering, you can over-saturate or under-saturate your plants with light.
-Set timers to make sure your plants are getting the adequate amount.
+Set timers to make sure your plants are getting an adequate amount.